MSchmidtCrans/The-ZOO/README.md

 7. Create and use a Helper.js file to use with general functions -DONE-

-8. Create HTML frontpage with CSS pre-processor (SASS)
+8. Create HTML frontpage with CSS pre-processor (SASS) -DONE-

+9. Add ticketsale to frontpage